Close

 Teaching

-I jointly organise the Applied Hierarchical and Other Dependent Data module on the MSc Medical Statistics course.
+I jointly organise the Applied Hierarchical and Other Dependent Data module on the MSc Medical Statistics course and teach Bayesian methods to students on the MSc in Health Data Science.
+I also contribute to a number of clinical trials courses.

-I curently have 2 PhD students at LSHTM:
+I currently have 2 PhD students at LSHTM:

 Research

 Research is focussed on applying rigorous statistical analysis to evaluation of interventions, particularly surgery, diagnostic strategies and other non-pharmacological interventions.
 I am the statistical expert for a range of trials and observational studies in cardiovascular conditions and cancer.
-Major methodological research interests surround evaluation of novel health technologies using both randomised and non-randomised designs, and assessment of clinical trial results within the wider context of epidemiological and routinely collected health data.
+Methodological research interests surround evaluation of novel health technologies using both randomised and non-randomised designs, including trial emulation.
+I also have long-standing interests in the assessment of clinical trial results within the wider context of epidemiological and routinely collected health data.
 Many of these studies involve synthesis of all relevant data, including electronic health records, and can incorporate changes in health status over time.
 As such they provide a more comprehensive picture of the way in which diseases and conditions develop, as well as the mechanisms that drive health outcomes.
 Emerging interests surround early diagnosis of cancer in collaboration with Professor George Hanna's group at Imperial College and investigation of the effectiveness of different follow up strategies in prostate cancer patients.

 Research Area